mavryk-network/mavryk-protocol/etherlink/scripts/docker-compose/README.md

 This document does not explain how smart rollup, smart rollup node, evm node and the sequencer kernel works.

-The following directory allows to initialise an octez-node on a specified network, originate a new evm rollup and start a rollup and sequencer node.
+The following directory allows to initialise an mavkit-node on a specified network, originate a new evm rollup and start a rollup and sequencer node.